Design Zone Redefines Luxury Interiors with 24 Years of Excellence Led by Ar. Sanjay and Sangeeta Gediya - www.lokmattimes.com

 Design Zone Redefines Luxury Interiors with 24 Years of Excellence Led by Ar.
 Sanjay and Sangeeta Gediya

-PNN Mumbai (Maharashtra) [India], May 19: In the world of luxury interiors, Design Zone stands as an emblem of ...
+Mumbai (Maharashtra) [India], May 19: In the world of luxury interiors, Design Zone stands as an emblem of timeless ...

 Mumbai (Maharashtra) [India], May 19: In the world of luxury interiors, Design Zone stands as an emblem of timeless elegance and masterful craftsmanship.
 Founded in 1999 by Ar.
 Sanjay & Sangeeta Gediya, Design Zone has transformed over 700 spaces across Mumbai and beyond, establishing itself as a benchmark for bespoke, contemporary, and luxurious interior design.